 Although Phoenix has public transportation, it is not adequate to get you to and from your internship.
 In addition, you will likely be providing services to clients in their home as part of your internship.
-Agencies will also require a valid Arizona driver's license and proof of current automobile insurance, which must be maintained for the duration of the internship in accordance with Arizona law.
+Internship sites will also require a valid driver's license and proof of current automobile insurance, which must be maintained for the duration of the internship in accordance with Arizona law.
+Having one's own car is also required because student therapists must be able to transport themselves not only to their assigned internship site for in-office therapy sessions, supervision meetings, and case management activities, but also to client's homes when in-home therapy is part of the service plan.